Grids-Hub/Travel_App/README.md

 # Travel_App

-To Run :
+To Run the run write following command in your terminal

-First Command
 npm install

-Second Command
 npm run build